Not sure what career to choose? Contact us

-For more information please contact your campus/college or refer to the Commonwealth Department of Education and Training website.
+For more information regarding the VET FEE-HELP "opt in" process, please refer to the Commonwealth Department of Education and Training website.

 The VET Student Loan program allows eligible students to defer tuition fees for approved diplomas or advanced diplomas.

 You can either:

 repay all your tuition loan fees (up to the loan cap limit) when your income reaches the repayment threshold pay some of your tuition loan fees upfront and repay the balance when your income reaches the repayment threshold.